The new AutomationBrowser by SpiderControlTM has been filed for patent application!

 The topic “collective alarm” also plays an important role.
 The AutomationBrowser can be configured to cyclically monitor specific variables from each controller and automatically jump to an alarm summary in the event of an alarm, allowing each user to respond promptly.
 This runs in the background, invisible for the operator.
 It does not affect the HMI performance in any way, as this monitoring takes place in a separate task.
 If desired, this task can fulfill further logging functions or store historical data.
 Most of the AutomationBrowser functionality can be easily used with existing Web HMIs without having to change these HMIs.
 As a result, the AutomationBrowser increases the practical suitability of existing Web-HMI’s, increases the customer’s benefit and the maintainability of the applications.

-The new AutomationBrowser is now available for the operating systems Android and soon for Windows 10, other platforms are in development.
+The new AutomationBrowser is available for the operating systems Android and Windows 10, other platforms are in development.

 Click here for the product flyer AutomationBrowser.